 - Isolation: if the logic related to database queries is isolated then you can easily use stubs testing.
 The same rule applies to stuff like indexing or the 3rd part code.

-- Readability: you can say what the given code is doing in general only by looking at the class name
+- Readability: you can say what the given code is doing in general only by reading the class name.

 - Extendability: it’s easy to modify the existing code and there is no need to change the logic in many places.

-- Single Responsibility: a method has to be responsible only for one action.
+- Single Responsibility: a method or a class has to be responsible only for one action.